Chloejay/vision/README.md

 then just config the saved_model path and class.pbtxt path on the inference code.for the mAP and recall, the higher the better model performance, normally mAP around 50 is a good one.

 ## Use Keras for the image recognition, by using the VGGNet (inception) for transfer learning

-<h6>why use sklearn and Keras, for its the high-level and highly built framework to let the model be ready for production and make the DS pipeline more easy, even with few experience, but tensorlfow low -level is useful tool that can be implemented the part lacking on Keras, remember the percentage normally is around 95%-5% for using the Keras and Tensorflow, so focus on Keras on the daily workflow is the good starting</h6>
+<h6>why use sklearn and Keras, for its the high-level and highly built framework to let the model be ready for production and make the DS pipeline more easy, even with the few experience, but tensorlfow low -level is useful tool that can be implemented the part lacking on Keras, the percentage normally is around 95%-5% for using the Keras and Tensorflow, so focus on Keras on the daily workflow is the easy starting</h6>